-Tuesday, 7 June 2022
+Tuesday 7 June 2022

 Individuals have a right to correction of their personal data under data protection legislation.
-This also applies to medical data.

-If you have a good relationship with your GP/doctor/nurse/ other you could try to explain and ask that incorrect information on your medical record be changed/deleted.
+If you have a good relationship with your GP/doctor/nurse/other you could try to explain and ask that incorrect information on your medical record be changed/deleted.

-Requesting Rectification to a private GP/other private healthcare provider
+Requesting rectification to a private GP/other private healthcare provider

-Template letter
+Template Letter

 The Request to Rectification Letter could be a simple letter e.g.